 Action 5.1 - consider the purchase of a phone calling system to send calls to parents regarding students who were absent.

-Action 5.2 - enhance ways to engage with parents and ensure that they understand the philosophy and strategies being used at Innovations Academy
+Action 5.2 - enhance ways to engage with parents and ensure that they understand the philosophy and strategies being used at Innovations Academy; also look at ways to provide consistent information to parents about what the students are doing/learning in class.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
-Table.